Elections

 The Notice of Election was published on Monday 23 March 2026.

-The Statement of Persons nominated will be published on Friday 10 April.
+The Statement of Persons nominated was published on Friday 10 April.
 This is the list of candidates that are standing in each eligible ward.

-The poll to elect the councillor in each participating ward will take place on Thursday 7 May across the Hull City Council area with polling stations open from 7am until 10pm.
+The poll to elect the councillor in each participating ward took place on Thursday 7 May across the Hull City Council area with polling stations open from 7am until 10pm.

-Poll letters will be sent to registered electors advising them of where they need to go and what they need to do.
+Poll letters were sent to registered electors advising them of where they need to go and what they need to do.

-The count will take place at the Guildhall following the close of poll.
-Only those officially appointed may attend.
+The count took place at the Guildhall following the close of poll.

-The result will be determined using the ‘first past the post’ system.
+The result was determined using the ‘first past the post’ system.

 Register to vote